 The best way to learn is through doing and asking for help when you need it.
 Don’t be afraid to give things a go because even if something doesn’t work you’ll learn something in the process.
 I’ve learnt a lot through my mistakes over the years.

 You can also look up information on websites such as Gardenate or ABC Gardening Australia.
 And look out for free workshops that are run by many councils on basic gardening, worm farming and composting.

-What has helped you with your confidence on your journey to becoming growing your own plants?
+What has helped you on your journey to becoming growing your own plants?
 Do you have any tips to share for those just starting out?